 More Physical Changes in Teen Puberty

-In addition, some physical signs that a teen is going through puberty occur in both girls and boys.
+In addition, some of the physical signs that a child is going through teenage puberty occur in both girls and boys.
 These include the following.

 - Both boys and girls will grow taller and put on weight and muscle mass